SuperOfficeDocs/contribution/review/incorporate-feedback.md

     ![GitHub PR conversation view changes -screenshot][img1]

+For each remark, you can choose to reply with a comment, commit the suggested changes, or edit the file directly.

 ## Commit suggested changes

 1. On the **Files changed** tab, scroll to the first suggestion.

 1. Click **Commit suggestion**.

     ![GitHub PR commit changes -screenshot][img2]